kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 * [Z3udoku](pa101/Z3udoku) - Logic and constraints represented by Z3 syntax for launching Z3
 * [rawdoku](pa101/rawdoku) - Raw output from Z3 launched inside C program.
 Model is given if satisfiable, else error is given.
 * [parsedOutput](pa101/parsedOutput.txt)
--Parsed info also printed in stdout from rawdoku.
+- Parsed info also printed in stdout from rawdoku.
 If input makes constraints unsatisfiable,
-Custom message "There is no solution in this SUDOKU." is printed with Z3 error message.
+Custom message "There is no solution for your SUDOKU." is printed with Z3 error message.

 ## pa102, FillaFix
 ## pa103, Numbrix